turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/Working with Links/What Are the Different Target Attribute Types, and How Do They Work?.md

+---
-# What Are the Different Target Attribute Types, and How Do They Work?
+title: What Are the Different Target Attribute Types, and How Do They Work?
+draft: false
+tags:
+  - html
+---

-ou may have encountered the `target` attribute on anchor (`<a>`) elements or links.
+ You may have encountered the `target` attribute on anchor (`<a>`) elements or links.
 This important attribute specifies where the browser should open the URL associated with the anchor element.
 There are several possible values for this attribute, each serving a unique purpose.
 Note that each value is preceded by an underscore (`_`).

 1. **`_self`** (Default Value)
     This is the default value if no `target` attribute is specified.
 It opens the link in the current browsing context, which is typically the current tab or window.